Quotes From Tao Te Ching

 5. "Nature does not hurry, yet everything is accomplished."
 (Chapter 5)

 This verse advocates for patience and trust in the natural process.
 Nature operates according to its own rhythm, without rushing or forcing anything.
 Yet, everything unfolds perfectly in its own time.
-This encourages a mindful approach to life, urging us to avoid impatience and anxiety, to trust in the natural unfolding of events, and to find peace in the present moment.
+Now, this encourages a mindful approach to life, urging us to avoid impatience and anxiety, to trust in the natural unfolding of events, and to find peace in the present moment.
 This highlights the power of patience and the wisdom of allowing natural processes to unfold at their own pace.

 6. "A journey of a thousand miles begins with a single step."
 (Chapter 64)